Police: Glades Middle School Teacher Arrested After Pursuing Romantic Relationship With Former Student

 MIAMI (CBSMiami) – A Glades Middle School teacher has been arrested after police said he pursued a romantic relationship with a former student.

-Police identified the teacher as Sean David Loret de Mola, 37, who was arrested Wednesday on a charge of offenses against students by authority figures.READ MORE: Gov. Ron DeSantis Signs Bill Targeting Fentanyl, Meth Dealers
+Police identified the teacher as Sean David Loret de Mola, 37, who was arrested Wednesday on a charge of offenses against students by authority figures.READ MORE: Closing Arguments To Get Underway In Trial Of Ex-BSO Deputy Jorge Sobrino Accused Of Beating Inmate

 The arrest report said that during the last year, Loret de Mola and the victim engaged in general conversations over Instagram.